dragonchain-inc/custom-contract-python-sdk/README.md

-## Welcome to the Dragonchain code sample repository

-> These code samples are an example of Dragonchain custom smart contract.
-You will be deploying a calculator2 smart contract and post some transactions.
+# Welcome

+This tutorial is designed for those looking to build blockchain solution on Dragonchain platform.
+This tutorial includes writing a calculator smart contract and how to use Dragonchain Python SDK.

+### Target audience

+Developers developers developers

+### This short tutorial aims to answer the following

+* System requirements
+* Test smart contract locally
+* Structure of smart contact
+* Authentication requirements
+* How to post smart contract
+* How to post transaction
+* How to query current transaction
+* How to register a transaction

+### System requirements

 There are currently two SDKs with more to come that can communicate with Dragonchain platform.
 Please go check out our SDKs for more information in the links below.

 > [Python SDK](https://pypi.org/project/dragonchain-sdk/)

-### System requirements
 * Must have python3 installed on the system
 * Must have pip3 to download the dragonchain-sdk
 * Have an ide/editor like vscode from Microsoft to use or any editor you are comfortable with.

-## How to test each custom smart contract locally
+### Test smart contract locally
 #### First clone the code

 ```bash